tipoqueno/UI-Design/README.md

 #### Think Aloud

-- [Thinking Aloud: The #1 Usability Tool](https://www.nngroup.com/articles/thinking-aloud-the-1-usability-tool/) - **Benefits:** "The method it serves as a _window on the soul_, letting you discover what users really think about your design. [...]
-You usually learn why users guess wrong about some parts of the UI and why they find others easy to use." **_Jakob Nielsen_**
+- [Thinking Aloud: The #1 Usability Tool](https://www.nngroup.com/articles/thinking-aloud-the-1-usability-tool/) - "The method it serves as a _window on the soul_, letting you discover what users really think about your design. [...]
+You usually learn why users guess wrong about some parts of the UI and why they find others easy to use."

+#### Five seconds test

+- [Five-Second Testing](https://usabilityhub.com/guides/five-second-testing) - Form of usability testing that allows you to determine whether a design quickly communicates an intended message or impression.
+It can provide both quantitative and qualitative feedback that lets you optimize a design and encourages iterative improvement.

 <sup>[back to table of contents](#table-of-contents)</sup>